Diseases from goats and livestock

 - Orf (sore mouth infection, contagious ecthyma)

 Orf is a common disease worldwide in goats and sheep.
 It is also called "sore mouth" or "scabby mouth."
 It is caused by a virus (parapoxvirus) that causes blisters to form on the lips, muzzle, and in the mouth.
 Later the blisters become crusty scabs.
 It is especially common in young animals and may cause them to have difficulty nursing or feeding.
+Most animals recover completely within a month, but may get reinfected.
+Orf lesions may resemble foot-and-mouth disease, which is a very serious animal disease that has not occurred in the U.S. since 1929.
+Due to concern about foot and mouth disease, the WA State Department of Agriculture investigates possible cases of orf in goats and sheep to be sure that the animal does not have foot-and-mouth disease (see link below).

 - Q Fever